LucasDLee/LucasDLee/README.md

 ## About Me :wave:

 Hello there!
 Nice to meet you.
 My name is Lucas Lee, a skilled software developer.
-Currently, I'm studying full time at Simon Fraser University while working part time as a SAP intern developer with [Adapt Technology Consulting](https://www.linkedin.com/company/adapt-technologies-consulting-inc/).
+Currently, I'm doing an exchange semester with VU Amsterdam!

 Check out my website at [https://lucasdlee.github.io/](https://lucasdlee.github.io/) for more information about me.